 If you need a quick guide on how to create an accurate cash flow forecast, check out this post.

 2. Effective product promotion

-Compared to print versions, digital catalogues are a lot cheaper because you don't need to print them or post them.
-What's more, you can easily update them every time you add new products to your range.
-A digital catalogue also works really well if your sales strategy is to focus on seasonal products like Christmas cookies, Easter Treats or Valentine’s day cakes.
+A digital catalogue can work really well if your sales strategy is to focus on seasonal products like Christmas cookies, Easter Treats or Valentine’s day cakes.
 You can simply create a digital catalogue showing off all the products under your “holiday” theme and easily share it with your customers.

 3. Running out of inventory

-This is a big problem that can have big consequences.
-You see, if you're entirely dependent on spreadsheets or other paper-based systems to keep track of your inventory then it can lead to missed order deadlines, wasted ingredients, excess spending, unhappy customers - the list goes on.
+This is a big problem that can have big consequences, especially if your'e dependent on spreadsheets or other paper-based systems to keep track of your inventory.
+This can lead to missed order deadlines, wasted ingredients, excess spending, unhappy customers - the list goes on.

 The good news is that once again its technology that can give you the easy fix.
-Tech tools like an inventory management system will help you track your stock levels so you'll know if you're running low.
+Digital inventory management systems will help you track your stock levels so you'll know if you're running low.
 An online inventory system alerts you as soon as you need to replenish your stock and some can then place an order directly for you.
 Magic.